ccerv1/blog/essays/measuring-oss-impact.md

 Crypto uniquely cares about funding open source, because everything that's written to a blockchain is supposed to be public and verifiable.
 For crypto networks, having a vibrant open source economy is not a nice-to-have or something people think about during ["20% time"](https://en.wikipedia.org/wiki/Side_project_time).
 It's a top priority.

-Some networks are trying to create a flywheel around funding open source.
+Some networks, like [Optimism](https://optimism.io) for instance, are trying to create a flywheel around funding open source.
+Here's how this works.
 A share of the revenue generated from user activity on the network flows into a foundation.
-The foundation uses that income to provide funding to projects that bring more value back to the network.
+The foundation uses that income to provide funding to projects.
+Those projects then bring more value back to the network.
 These projects don’t need to have a fee because they can rely on this form of funding to cover their operations and grow.

 ![network-flywheel](../assets/img/network_flywheel.png)